 A good cocktail is never a random concoction.
 Local Charlottesville cocktail expert Micah LeMon introduces readers to the principal components of every drink—spirit, sweet, and sour or bitter—and explains the role each plays in bringing balance to a beverage.
 Choosing two archetypes—the shaken Daiquiri and the stirred Manhattan―he shows how bartenders craft delicious variations by beginning with a good foundation and creatively substituting like ingredients.

-Lavishly illustrated in color and laid out in an inviting and practical way, his book, The Imbible: A Cocktail Guide, also provides a thorough overview of the bartender’s essential tools and techniques, and includes recipes for over 40 drinks—from well executed classics to original creations exclusive to this book.
+Lavishly illustrated in color and laid out in an inviting and practical way, his book, The Imbible: A Cocktail Guide, also provides a thorough overview of the bartender’s essential tools and techniques, and includes recipes for over 40 drinks—from well executed classics to original creations exclusive to this book like this Bourbon Peach Sour drink recipe.
 Both a lesson for beginners and a master class for more experienced bartenders, LeMon’s book opens the door to endless variations without losing sight of the true goal—to make a delicious cocktail.

 “The seasons are a big driver of what’s good, and chances are you can make some really good stuff with it.”